Summary

 Nunn was a member of the United States Air Force and later the Iowa Air National Guard.[4]
 In 2021, he held the rank of lieutenant colonel and was commander of the 233rd Intelligence Squadron, 132nd Wing, Iowa Air National Guard.[5]
 Nunn also worked as a cybersecurity consultant.[3]
 On June 11, 2024, Nunn was promoted to the rank of colonel.[6]

 Nunn was a member of the research staff for Sir Peter Bottomley, a member of the British House of Commons, in 2002.
-He was a member of U.S. Senator Chuck Grassley‘s legislative staff in 2004.[4]
-Nunn was later director of cybersecurity policy for the United States National Security Council during the Obama administration.[8]
+He was a member of U.S. senator Chuck Grassley‘s legislative staff in 2004.[3]
+Nunn was later director of cybersecurity policy for the United States National Security Council during the Obama administration.[7]

 Iowa Legislature